-The Board of Directors, charged with overseeing the preparation of annual financial statements, stays informed of the Company's performance, financial position, and prospects through the receipt of quarterly management accounts and updates.
-The Audit Committee provides assistance to the Board in overseeing the financial reporting process and ensuring the quality of financial reporting.
+The Board of Directors, charged with overseeing the preparation of annual financial statements, stays informed of the Company's performance, financial position and prospects through the receipt of quarterly management accounts and updates.
+The Audit and Risk Committee provides assistance to the Board in overseeing the financial reporting process and ensuring the quality of financial reporting.

-In preparing the financial statements for the year ended December 31, 2022, the Board exercised due diligence by consistently applying appropriate accounting policies, making prudent and reasonable estimations, and ensuring that the financial statements were presented on a going concern basis and accurately reflect the consolidated financial position and performance of the Company.
+In preparing the financial statements, the Board exercised due diligence by consistently applying appropriate accounting policies, making prudent and reasonable estimations, and ensuring that the financial statements were presented on a going concern basis and accurately reflect the consolidated financial position and performance of the Company.

-In line with the enhanced sustainability reporting requirements in Listing Requirements, the Board continued to provide valuable guidance in all aspects of the Company's sustainability disclosure and Environmental, Social and Governance (ESG) agenda.
+In line with the enhanced sustainability reporting requirements in Main Market Listing Requirements by Bursa Malaysia Securities Berhad (Listing Requirements), the Board continued to provide valuable guidance in all aspects of the Company's sustainability disclosure and Environmental, Social and Governance (ESG) agenda.

 The Company is guided by the Nestlé S.A.
-Group's Creating Shared Value (CSV) strategy and initiatives, which are rigorously monitored and managed by key internal stakeholders, the Nestlé S.A.
-Board of Directors, Chairman, Chief Executive Officer (Group CEO) and the Executive Board of Nestlé S.A., with support from internal management bodies such as the Nestlé S.A.
+Group's Creating Shared Value (CSV) strategy and initiatives, which are rigorously monitored and managed by key internal stakeholders, the Nestlé S.A.'s Board of Directors, Chairman, Chief Executive Officer (Group CEO) and the Executive Board of Nestlé S.A., with support from internal management bodies such as the Nestlé S.A.
 Sustainability Committee and relevant committees.
 This ensures that the Company's ambitions and commitments regarding sustainability and CSV are effectively realised.